hackerb9/vt340test/sixeltests/wp/sixeloutput/README.md

   VT340, one cannot see sixels when the terminal is showing Tek graphics.
 Perhaps this is because Kermit displayed sixels on an alternate screen, similar to how the VT340 shows Tek graphics.
-  [XXX: Was this peculiarity a genuine requirement of Kermit?]
+  [XXX: Was this strangeness a genuine requirement of Kermit?]

 ## General information about the different terminals